 Spamming Policy: “Spamming” is the act of distributing mass unsolicited messages to e-mail addresses or newsgroups.
 Iserv follows the guidelines of spam defined by the Mail Abuse Prevention System as an electronic message is “spam” IF: (1) the recipient’s personal identity and context are irrelevant because the message is equally applicable to many other potential recipients; AND (2) the recipient has not verifiably granted deliberate, explicit, and still-revocable permission for it to be sent; AND (3) the transmission and reception of the message appears to the recipient to give a disproportionate benefit to the sender.

-Spamming wastes time and money of all users of the Internet.
-Iserv customers should not have to bear the cost of receiving unsolicited messages, nor should they have to deal with the messages themselves.
-“Spamming” is a violation of the Iserv Acceptable Use Policy, and will be dealt with accordingly.
+Spamming is a violation of the Iserv Acceptable Use Policy and will be dealt with accordingly.
 It is contrary to Iserv policy for any user of an Iserv service to participate in any of the following activities through an Iserv provided service:

-To send unsolicited mass e-mail to more than twenty-five e-mail addresses if the messages provoke complaints from any or all of the recipients.
+To send unsolicited mass e-mail to more than twenty-five e-mail addresses if the messages provoke complaints from any or all the recipients

 Responsibility of Users

 The user is responsible for correct and sufficient use of the tools available for maintaining the security of information stored on each computer system.
 The following precautions are strongly recommended:

 Computer accounts, passwords and other types of authorization that are assigned to individual users should not be shared with

 The user should understand the level of protection each computer system automatically applies to files and supplement it, if necessary, for sensitive information.